 Odyssey of the Mind teaches values such as teamwork, integrity, and respect for others.
-An Unsportsmanlike Conduct penalty will be assessed for the use of any type of profanity, nudity, or whatever else may be considered by the judges to be unacceptable behavior.
+An Unsportsmanlike Conduct penalty will be assessed for the use or portrayal of profanity, nudity, drug use, sexual situations or whatever else may be considered by the judges to be unacceptable behavior as part of the performance or at a competition.
 This includes the derision of others, including fellow team members.
 Teams may be penalized for improper behavior in many regards including the behavior of a coach or parent, complaining about another team, misbehavior around campus, etc. Penalties may be assessed retroactively and may be applied to future events.